AsthaK-crypto/LearnJavascript/README.md

 # LearnJavascript
-This is my JavaScript repository
+This is my JavaScript repository--astha